 Commonwealth messaging about the COVID-19 vaccines is crafted to both facilitate optimal uptake and to ensure the public receives accurate information about safety and efficacy.
 References to the safety and efficacy of COVID-19 vaccines must be in alignment with Commonwealth health messaging.

 Dr Smith posts on the clinic's Facebook page a statement indicating that they support the Government's vaccine roll-out and encourages their eligible patients to be vaccinated.
 Their post includes a link to information from the Australian Government Department of Health website, along with logistical information, including the opening hours of their COVID-19 vaccination clinic and the brand of vaccine they administer.

 Downtown pharmacy posts on its website and social media pages that it can administer the [Brand A] vaccine on Monday, Thursday and Fridays and the [Branch B] vaccine on Tuesday and Wednesdays.
 The Pharmacy's website also has an online booking tool that includes information on the type of vaccine the person will receive at the time of booking an appointment.

 Happy Workers Co sends an email to their staff, using their own branding, indicating they encourage all eligible staff to receive the COVID-19 vaccine as recommended by the Government, and on the advice of a health practitioner.
 In the email they offer additional paid leave and an Uber ride to attend a vaccination appointment.

-- the offer can only be made to people who have been fully vaccinated, which for the current approved COVID-19 vaccines, means two vaccinations.
-The TGA does not prescribe the means by which full vaccination is to be verified.
+- the offer can only be made to people who have been partly or fully vaccinated.
+The TGA does not prescribe the means by which vaccination is to be verified.
 Whether the offer is to be made for first or full vaccination is a decision for the organisation offering the incentive

 - the offer must contain a statement to the effect that the vaccination must be undertaken on the advice of a health practitioner